JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 #### Parametrize IntelliJ Platform Dependency
 {#dependenciesParametrizePlatform}

-As a fallback, `intellijPlatform` extension can be used to allow dynamic configuration of the target platform, e.g., via <path>gradle.properties</path>:
+As a fallback, `intellijPlatform` extension can be used to allow dynamic configuration of the target platform, for example, via <path>gradle.properties</path>:

 ```
 platformType = IC